-You may still remember how most people thought Facebook was a social media company, when in fact, it’s a giant advertising and a very data-hungry company that scoops up a huge amount of user data.
+You may still remember how most people thought Facebook was a social media company.
+In fact, it’s a giant advertising and a very data-hungry company that scoops up a huge amount of user data.
 For the sake of “bringing the world closer together,” Facebook got a massive amount of data that users give away for free.
 And surprisingly, most people seem to not know about Facebook’s invasive data practice.

 “A simple global currency and financial infrastructure that empowers billions of people.”
 This is Libra’s mission statement.
 This is a pretty bold and promising statement.
 However, this has got nothing to do with bringing financial services to the 1.7 billion people around the world who still don’t have access to bank accounts.
 Let’s take a closer look at the real plan behind Facebook’s Libra.

 Over the years Facebook has drawn widespread, scathing criticism for its bad practice over data safety.
 One of the many scandals that made people hate Facebook so much is its involvement in the 2016 United States presidential elections.
 In which, a British voter-profiling company, Cambridge Analytica, harvested the personal data of millions of Facebook user profiles without their consent and used it for political advertising purposes.
 As a result, the hashtag #DeleteFacebook was trending on Twitter, especially in the U.S., where users were deleting their Facebook accounts en masse.

 For people to use Libra, they’ll need businesses that accept the currency and digital wallets to store it.
 The Libra Association’s founding members primarily composed of big names will influence more companies from different industries to join the Association.
 In terms of digital wallet, Facebook is the ultimate winner here.
 The social media giant with its subsidiary companies such as Messenger, WhatsApp, Instagram, amass a whopping 2.7 billion monthly users.

 Now, how Facebook will make money from libra?
 It’s pretty simple.